kinners00/yum/README.md

 # yum

 These tasks help interact with yum at various levels via Puppet Bolt or Puppet Enterprise tasks.

-# Gotchas

-The security, cve and advisory tasks will only work if you have the relevant security metadata repos enabled.
-To the best of my knowledge, this effectively limits this task to RHEL and OEL boxes.

-It will *look* like it works on centos etc (i.e. executes successfully) but it will never "find" any security updates if the corresponding repo isn't there.

 # New to bolt?